Skip to content

 Pitching a tent on the beach of the Poole Harbour

-Early morning welcomed us with a crisp air and astonishing views.
-Topped up with fresh coffee and as usual, bacon rolls, we packed our things, made sure to leave no trace and cycled back home.
-With so little distance covered, this was truly "an adventure just around the corner", and I loved it.
-As they say, an adventure is when things don't go to plan.
+Crisp air and stunning views greeted us the next morning.
+Fueled by fresh coffee and bacon rolls, we packed our belongings, ensuring we left no trace, and cycled back home.
+Despite the short distance, this was a true "adventure just around the corner," and I loved it.
+After all, an adventure is when things don't go according to plan.